raul23/SimulRPi/docs/useful_functions.rst

       import SimulRPi.GPIO as GPIO

-   Thus, the code examples are to be executed on your computer, not an RPi since the main reasons of these examples is to show how to use the `SimulRPi's API`_.
+   Thus, the code examples are to be executed on your computer, not an RPi since the main reasons for these examples is to show how to use the `SimulRPi's API`_.

 .. seealso::